LeaoSomogyi/eks-node-api-demo/README.md

     ```

 7. Access the application:
-    Open your browser and navigate to `http://<EXTERNAL-IP>/api/health`.
+    Open your browser and navigate to `http://<EXTERNAL-IP>/api/health`, you should see a text `OK from EKS!` response indicating the health of the application.